datacharmer/dbdeployer/mkreadme/readme_template.md

 	{{dbdeployer deploy single -h}}

-If you want more than one sandbox of the same version, without any replication relationship, use the ``deploy multiple`` command with an optional ``--node`` flag (default: 3).
+If you want more than one sandbox of the same version, without any replication relationship, use the ``deploy multiple`` command with an optional ``--nodes`` flag (default: 3).

 	{{dbdeployer deploy multiple -h}}

 The ``deploy replication`` command will install a master and two or more slaves, with replication started.
 You can change the topology to *group* and get three nodes in peer replication, or compose multi-source topologies with *all-masters* or *fan-in*.

 	{{dbdeployer deploy replication -h}}

+## Standard and non-standard basedir name

+dbdeployer expects to get the binaries from ``$HOME/opt/mysql/x.x.xx``.
+For example, when you run the command ``dbdeployer deploy single 8.0.11``, you must have the binaries for MySQL 8.0.11 expanded into a directory named ``$HOME/opt/mysql/8.0.11``.

+If you want to keep several directories with the same version, you can differentiate them using a **prefix**:

+    $HOME/opt/mysql/
+                8.0.11
+                lab_8.0.11
+                ps_8.0.11
+                myown_8.0.11

+In the above cases, running ``dbdeployer deploy single lab_8.0.11`` will do what you expect, i.e. dbdeployer will use the binaries in ``lab_8.0.11`` and recognize ``8.0.11`` as the version for the database.

+When the extracted tarball directory name that you want to use doesn't contain the version number (such as ``/home/dbuser/build/path/5.7-extra``) you need to provide the version using the option ``--binary-version``.
+For example:

+    dbdeployer deploy single 5.7-extra \
+        --sandbox-binary=/home/dbuser/build/path \
+        --binary-version=5.7.22

+In the above command, ``--sandbox-binary`` indicates where to search for the binaries, ``5.7-extra`` is where the binaries are, and ``--binary-version`` indicates which version should be used.

 ## Multiple sandboxes, same version and type